k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: gulpmm "placing [mon] over itself"
 - Tweaks to player monster gear and regular objects via altar sacrifice
 - Druids #wildshape cooldown between uses is tied to alignment abuse
+- Allow Druids that are in one of their wildshape forms to manipulate objects and their surroundings